-- Technical l set-up and peri formand e
+- Each project category is evaluated by means of the following 5 indicators: Technical set-up and performance

 - Costs

 - Project Management

 - Environmental impact and

 - Health and safety.

 These subject areas are chosen based on the Knowledge Sharing template that the projects have to fill in.
 In each of these sections relevant information, evolution of activities or problems faced and solved are shared with the European Commission.